-The Trustee is responsible for the other information.
-The other information comprises the information included in the annual report, other than the non-statutory financial statements and our auditor's report thereon.
+The other information comprises the information included in the Trustee's report, other than the non-statutory financial statements and our auditor's report thereon.
+The Trustee is responsible for the other information contained within the annual report.
 Our opinion on the non-statutory financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the non-statutory financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the non-statutory financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the non-statutory financial statements or a material misstatement of the other information.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the non-statutory financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the non-statutory financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

-We have nothing to report in respect of these matters.
+We have nothing to report in this regard.

-Responsibilities of Trustee
+Responsibilities of the Trustee

-As explained more fully in the Statement of Trustee's Responsibilities, the Trustee responsible under the trust deed for the preparation of the non-statutory financial statements in accordance with the requirements of the trust deed, applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and for such internal control as the Trustee determines is necessary to enable the preparation of non-statutory financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Trustee's Responsibilities, the Trustee is responsible for the preparation of the non-statutory financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Trustee determines is necessary to enable the preparation of non-statutory financial statements that are free from material misstatement, whether due to fraud or error.